 Like the older European railway code system (UIC), the AAR uses Standard Carrier Alpha Codes (SCAC) reporting marks to identify the owner of a railroad rolling stock or intermodal freight transport equipment like trailers, containers, etc. The code consists of 2–4 letters; for instance, the Union Pacific rolling stock is identified by default by the ‘UP’ marking.
 It’s worth noting that one railroad company can own multiple AAR codes at once, some of which are not even in active use anymore but may appear on trains from time to time.

-Furthermore, there are special instances: codes ending with X, Z, and U are assigned to privately-owned railroad cars, trailers used in intermodal service, and freight containers, respectively.
-To complicate things further, codes ending with U aren’t even assigned by AAR, but the BIC, the Bureau International des Containers et du Transport Intermodal, the worldwide overseer of shipping containers.
+Furthermore, there are special instances: codes ending with X, Z, and U are assigned to privately owned railroad cars, trailers used in intermodal service, and freight containers, respectively.
+To complicate things further, codes ending with U aren’t even assigned by AAR, but by the BIC, the Bureau International des Containers et du Transport Intermodal, the worldwide overseer of shipping containers.

 Carmen® and the AAR Codes Challenge